pvlKryu/BTC-USD_ML_Prediction/README.md

 # Developed algorithms for Bitcoin to USD exchange rate prediction using machine learning
 ## Description:
-This is a small program using ready-made solutions from the SKlearn to predict the price of bitcoin to the dollar.
+This is a small program using ready-made solutions from the SKlearn to predict the price of bitcoin to the dollar $.
 ## Input Data:
 ![image](https://user-images.githubusercontent.com/57821178/174428868-43e362f5-8465-49ba-bdd6-c656fb8e60cf.png)
 <br> BTC-USD course